erkanerol/erkanerol.github.io/content/post/restartable-pods.md

 The error in the example above may seem silly to you but there are a lot of real cases in which people hit the similar issues because of different errors in different components: A problem in storage plugin, an anomaly in CNI plugin, an invalid state in shared volumes etc.

-People are still containerizing legacy applications and there are numerous hacks with init containers to be able to run them into Kubernetes.
-Many platform is still relatively immature.
-It is inevitable to do some mistakes that disrupt the *temporary shared context*.
-I think it doesn't make sense to expect perfection from users/applications/plugins.
-There are some external tools for monitoring and handling these kinds of issues, but I believe Kubernetes must be more robust and provide some built-in functionalities.
+At the end of the day, there is a state in the shared context of the pod and it is inevitable to do some mistakes that distrupt it.
+Why don't we have a mechanism to clean it in pod level?
+Why do we assume that the state won't be broken?
+Why do we compromise self-healing and expect manual intervention in such a core level?

-Here are some ideas:
+Here are my ideas:

 - Pods can have a restart policy for the whole pod including the shared context.
 There can be maxRestartCount field like `backoffLimit` in Jobs to stop restarting repeatedly.
+I think it is better to restart only failed containers at first and then restart the whole pod if necessary.

-- Now, we mostly run pods with some high-level workloads (e.g. deployments) and what we do is to delete the pod and to allow the high level controller to recreate them.
+- Now, we mostly run pods via some high-level workloads (e.g. deployments) and what we do is to delete the pod and to allow the high level controller to recreate them.
 However, "naked pods" are also in the game.
 Recreation can be a solution in higher levels, but it should not be solution in pod level.
 Pods can be fully restartable and it can be possible to trigger a restart via the API and a kubectl command.

-- Built-in controllers should watch the state and intervene the errors with some primitive, retry logic.
+- Built-in controllers can watch the state and intervene the errors with some primitive, retry logic.
 For example, deployment controller can delete a pod in `CrashLoopBackOff` state and recreate it from scratch.
 Sometimes, to schedule a problematic pod into another node solves a temporary problem in  storage plugin and this feature can solve many cases like this.